Please click on each different step below for more detail.

 5. Determining Your Eligiability for a badge

-Once a preliminary prescreening determination is made, DPSAC will send a notification to the candidate to complete the Enrollment Process.
+Once the investigation requirements have been determined, DPSAC will send a notification to the candidate to complete the Enrollment Process.
 Enrollment is comprised of Identity Proofing, Photographing and Fingerprinting the candidate for the PIV/RLA badge.

 The applicant must bring two forms of valid government identification, one of which must contain a picture.
 Visit the